tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Nov 17 2007

-Freddie Runolfsson (a 77-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Freddie Runolfsson (a 77-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Freddie Runolfsson had never preached his views to theists before, and freaked out.
 Freddie Runolfsson slowly breathed in and out to calm his nerves.
 As Freddie Runolfsson entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Freddie Runolfsson used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Freddie Runolfsson argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.